ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 :-----|------------:|:----|----:|----------:|----------:|
 worker  |  3 | IP (x3)  |  4-8 |16-20   |  150

-## CAM Components
+## CAM components

-{{site.data.keyword.cloud_notm}} Automation Manager (CAM) is a multi-cloud, self-service management platform running on ICP that empowers developers and administrators to meet business demands.
+{{site.data.keyword.cloud_notm}} Automation Manager (CAM) is a multi-cloud, self-service management platform that runs on ICP that empowers Developers and administrators to meet business demands.

 Fig 3.
 CAM component reference
 ![CAM component reference](vcsicp-cam-component-ref.svg)

-### CAM Proxy
+### CAM proxy

 Provides a nginx proxy access into CAM.

-### CAM UI
+### CAM user interface

-The UI components are split across multiple containers: cloud connections UI, Library of Templates UI and deployed instances UI.
+The user interface components are split across more than one container.
+The components are included in the cloud connections user interface, the Library of Templates user interface, and the deployed instances user interface.

 ### CAM API

-The CAM APIs are split across multiple containers.
+The CAM APIs are split across more than one container.

 ### Helm